olibatstone/11ty-portfolio/posts/driving-garden-visitation.md

 ## The need

 Our home page didn't reflect the garden visitation proposition since exiting the marketplace business.
 We needed to reinvent Candide as a destination to drive our core goals of 200 clients and increased ticket revenue by 2023.

-## Who visited the website

-My colleague and I collected 85 survey responses via Hotjar to understand existing user needs.
+To start, my colleague and I collected 85 survey responses via Hotjar to understand existing user needs.
 Most common were accessing ticket products, second discovering new gardens, and third getting help.

 ## How do people plan days out?